swiftlang/swift/docs/SIL/Instructions.md

 `test_only` is different in kind: it reports only whether the conversion would have succeeded, and produces **no destination value at all**.
-The source is neither taken nor copied, and the destination operand must be `undef`, which the verifier enforces.
-Passes that read the destination of a cast must skip it for `test_only`; the `undef` operand makes a missed case show up in the IR rather than as a value that was silently never written.
+The source is neither taken nor copied, and the instruction carries no destination operand, so it names only the target type. `CheckedCastAddrBranchInst::getDest()` returns an invalid `SILValue` for it, and `hasDest()` says so up front; code that reads the destination of a cast must check.

 `test_only` exists because some values cannot answer a cast question any other way.
 Producing the result of the cast would copy a payload whose type forbids